Panchu11/AI-health-agent-by-panchu/README.md

 # AI Health & Fitness Planner Agent 🏋️‍♂️

 The **AI Health & Fitness Planner** is a personalized health and fitness Agent powered by Phidata's AI Agent framework.
-This app generates tailored dietary and fitness plans based on user inputs such as age, weight, height, activity level, dietary preferences, and fitness goals.
+This app generates tailored dietary and fitness plans based on user inputs such as age, weight, height, activity level, dietary preferences, and Fitness goals.

 ## Features